Brief

 Three-Mont-Blanc route)

-- in course of a Pamir expedition organized by JKAK (becoming, as well as the
+- on 17 August, in course of a Pamir expedition organized by JKAK (becoming, as well as

 Mt.
 Elbrus

-expedition, an annual enterprise), two climbers (Alar Linna, Erik Hints) ascend
+expedition, an annual enterprise), two climbers (Alar Linna and Erik Hints) ascend

 Pik Lenin